Milnor Invariants and Twisted Whitney Towers: Introduction

 A \emph{rooted} tree has one unlabeled univalent vertex, called the \emph{root}.
 For any rooted tree $J$ we define the corresponding {\em $\iinfty$-tree}, denoted by $J^\iinfty$, by labeling the root univalent vertex with the twist-symbol ``$\iinfty$'':

-In even orders, the group $\cT^{\iinfty}_{2k}$ is the free abelian group on trees of order $2k$ and $\iinfty$-trees of order $k$, modulo the following relations: \begin{enumerate} \item AS and IHX relations on order $2k$ trees \item \emph{symmetry} relations: $(-J)^\iinfty = J^\iinfty$ \item \emph{twisted IHX} relations: $I^\iinfty=H^\iinfty+X^\iinfty- \langle H,X\rangle $ \item {\em interior-twist} relations: $2\cdot J^\iinfty=\langle J,J\rangle $ \end{enumerate} Here the \emph{inner product} $\langle T_1,T_2\rangle $ of two order $k$ rooted trees $T_1$ and $T_2$ is defined by gluing the roots together to get an unrooted tree of order $2k$.
-The AS and IHX relations are as pictured above, but they only apply to (ordinary) trees (not to $\iinfty$-trees).
-The \emph{symmetry relation} corresponds to the fact that the relative Euler number of a Whitney disk is independent of its orientation, with the minus sign denoting that the cyclic edge-orderings at the trivalent vertices of $-J$ differ from those of $J$ at an odd number of vertices. \end{defn} As explained in \cite{WTCCL}, the \emph{twisted IHX relation} corresponds to the effect of performing a Whitney move in the presence of a twisted Whitney disk, and the \emph{interior-twist relation} corresponds to the fact that creating a $\pm1$ self-intersection in a Whitney disk changes its twisting by $\mp 2$.
-A link $L\subset S^3$ bounds an order $n$ twisted Whitney tower $\cW\subset B^4$ with $\tau_n^\iinfty=0\in\cT^\iinfty_n$ if and only if $L$ bounds an order $n+1$ twisted Whitney tower in $B^4$ by Theorem~2.10 of \cite{WTCCL}.
+In even orders, the group $\cT^{\iinfty}_{2k}$ is the free abelian group on trees of order $2k$ and $\iinfty$-trees of order $k$, modulo the following four types of relations: \begin{enumerate} \item AS and IHX relations on order $2k$ trees \item \emph{symmetry} relations: $(-J)^\iinfty = J^\iinfty$ \item \emph{twisted IHX} relations: $I^\iinfty=H^\iinfty+X^\iinfty- \langle H,X\rangle $ \item {\em interior-twist} relations: $2\cdot J^\iinfty=\langle J,J\rangle $ \end{enumerate} Here the \emph{inner product} $\langle T_1,T_2\rangle $ of two order $k$ rooted trees $T_1$ and $T_2$ is defined by gluing the roots together to get an unrooted tree of order $2k$.
+The AS and IHX relations are as pictured above, but they only apply to ordinary trees (not to $\iinfty$-trees). \end{defn} These relations have the following geometric origins: The \emph{symmetry relation} corresponds to the fact that the relative Euler number of a Whitney disk is independent of its orientation, with the minus sign denoting that the cyclic edge-orderings at the trivalent vertices of $-J$ differ from those of $J$ at an odd number of vertices.
+As explained in \cite{WTCCL}, the \emph{twisted IHX relation} corresponds to the effect of performing a Whitney move in the presence of a twisted Whitney disk, and the \emph{interior-twist relation} corresponds to the fact that creating a $\pm1$ self-intersection in a Whitney disk changes its twisting by $\mp 2$.